About

 Enter the Sixth Land.
 Gouache on paper, 1991

-The Sixth Land is the idea of a realm that is both familiar and unknown, a place reached only through a transformative journey.
-On this journey, you realise that everything is different.
+On this journey, you realise that everything is different to how you remember it.
 You recall that somehow, everything has already happened, and everything has changed.
 This experience alters your perception, awakening a profound longing within your soul.

 The name, ‘The Sixth Land,’ invented itself in a dream so vivid in its narrative clarity that it shaded my thoughts and emotions for a long time afterwards.

 Over time, it became my shorthand for what is unusual, noteworthy, or overlooked, encapsulating the strangeness hidden in plain sight, the juxtaposition of the ordinary and the extraordinary.
-As a city dweller, I find this realm both in my immediate surroundings and distant places that capture my imagination.
+As a city dweller, I find this realm both in my immediate surroundings and in distant places that capture my imagination.